secure-diversITy/splunk/splunkhelper/README.md

                         Defining a custom update URL enables you to deploy a new version of shelper for your internal network when not every server has access to the internet or if you want to download an unstable/developer version of shelper.
-                        You can combine "shelperexchange" with "shelper --helperupdate <URL>".
+                        You can combine "shelperexchange" with "shelper --update <URL>".
 Nice isnt it? ;)

                         Example:
                         splunk> server named "A" downloads a new shelper version from git